 The women of Ghardaia dressed in a haik, a head-to-toe wool wrap that only exposes a single eye.

-Heavily policed as several years ago there was violence and fighting between the Berber and Arab people of the regions.
-The mosques were simple and unadorned and the cemeteries graves austere with no names just piled stones with earthenware jugs used to recognize their relatives’ graves.
+Heavily policed as several years ago there was violence and fighting between the Berber and Arab people of the region.
+The mosques were simple and unadorned and the cemetery’s graves austere with no names just piled stones with earthenware jugs used to recognize their relatives’ graves.

-Each village consists of the central fortified town, a cemetery and a palm grove.
+Each village consists of a central fortified town, a cemetery and a palm grove.
 Only Beni Isguen still has walls surrounding it.
 Large residential areas have grown up around each central village.

 Construction is all about light and ventilation.
 Water is carefully conserved and obtained from several wells in each village.
 Toilets were dry and emptied via side doors with the excrement used to fertilize the palm groves.